mdda/mdda.github.io/_posts/OSS/2014-06-01-install-nvidia-optimus-on-FC20-acer-notebook.md

 ### Suspend/resume

 There's a problem getting the Nvidia card to wake up after a suspend, apparently.
-I discovered this during development of some Theano / libgpuarray stuff (where the programming environment was tiresome to keep rebuilding).
-Until I found the fix, the only way to regain the Nvidia card was to reboot the machine.

-So : Before suspending, execute the following commands as root :

-{% highlight bash %}
-# Check whether Nvidia card is 'live' :
-cat /proc/acpi/bbswitch

-# If that shows ON, then try :
-tee /proc/acpi/bbswitch <<<OFF
-cat /proc/acpi/bbswitch

-# If it still shows ON, then :
-optirun --no-xorg modprobe -r nvidia cat /proc/acpi/bbswitch

-# Should definitely show OFF by now...
-{% endhighlight %}

-Then the laptop can be safely suspended, and just using an ```optirun``` will resurrect the GPU.

-NB: It's a good idea (if you're just using the GPU for 'compute') to use ```optirun --no-xorg``` since that simplifies the number of different processes with their fingers clutching at your GPU.

-Soon: Add pre-suspend hook to do this automatically.
-However, with Fedora 21 out soon, may wait...
+See [my update post](/oss/2014/11/26/FC20-acer-notebook-suspend-gpu/) to resolve it with a suspend-hook workaround.